-Through websites like credihealth.com, you can also opt for online second opinion consultation at top hospitals in the country.
+Through websites like credihealth.com, you can also opt for online second opinion consultation at top hospitals in the country like HCG hospital.
 You can also choose to ask your doctor to refer you to another specialist to clear any of your remaining doubts.
 Many leading hospitals have special packages and programs for a second opinion, especially, second opinion for cancer treatment.
 You can visit the hospital or check in with a medical expert at Credihealth for more details.

 Finally, What next?

 Once you have the information from the first consultation and the second opinion, the final decision depends on how similar or different the doctor recommendations are.
 If they are different, try to understand why it is so, try to weigh in the pros and cons, speak to both the doctors again, or discuss it with another medical expert.

 Understand your requirements as well.
 See what suits your pocket, what is more accessible, whose credentials and opinions are more valuable to you, who are you more comfortable with.
 Then, make your final decision.